Distributional Inverse Reinforcement Learning: Introduction

 These examples highlight that in many real-world scenarios, demonstrations may be generated under stochastic reward functions, i.e., $r(s,a)$ is a random variable.
 This motivates the need to go beyond point estimates and instead recover the full distribution of rewards.
-Prior works such as Bayesian IRL (BIRL) methods infer a posterior over reward parameters using Markov chain Monte Carlo (MCMC) \citep{ramachandran2007bayesian}, Maximum a posteriori (MAP) estimation \citep{choi2011map}, or variational inference \citep{chan2021scalable}, but primarily capture uncertainty over the parameters of a deterministic reward function.
-More importantly, BIRL still optimizes the expected return, following the MaxEntIRL framework, failing to exploit the richer structure present in the full return distribution induced by stochastic rewards.
-In other words, if reward learning in IRL is based solely on maximizing expected return, then the resulting policy is influenced only by the mean and remains insensitive to the variance or higher-order moments of the reward.
-As a result, such an approach provides insufficient signal for accurately estimating the full reward distribution.
+Prior works such as Bayesian IRL (BIRL) methods infer a posterior over reward parameters using Markov chain Monte Carlo (MCMC) \citep{ramachandran2007bayesian}, maximum a posteriori (MAP) estimation \citep{choi2011map}, or variational inference \citep{chan2021scalable}, but primarily capture uncertainty over the parameters of a deterministic reward function.
+Their policy likelihoods or optimality models are still driven by expected-return quantities, such as soft optimal $Q$-values, rather than by the full reward-induced return distribution.
+Consequently, higher-order reward structure can be invisible to the objective: two reward distributions with the same mean can induce the same expectation-level signal while differing substantially in variance, skewness, or tail behavior.

 However, it remains unclear how to effectively learn reward distributions directly from expert demonstrations.
-Conventional MaxEntIRL fails to capture higher-order moments of the return, motivating the use of statistical distances between return distributions.
-Yet, such approaches introduce significant challenges for policy learning, the dual problem to reward inference, because most statistical distances couple the estimated return distribution with the (unknown) expert return distribution.
-This coupling exacerbates compounding errors and prevents leveraging established distributional RL techniques.
-Consequently, a principled framework is needed that enables reward distribution learning while simultaneously supporting return distribution estimation in the offline IRL setting.
+A natural alternative is to compare return distributions using statistical distances such as Wasserstein distance.
+Such distances are useful for matching two distributions, but they do not by themselves encode the IRL preference relation that the expert should be better than the learner under the recovered reward.
+In other words, distribution matching and distributional ordering are distinct requirements.
+Consequently, a principled framework is needed to lift the expert-preference condition from expected returns to full return distributions while simultaneously supporting return-distribution estimation in the offline IRL setting.